 Pneumococcal conjugate vaccines (PCVs) target the capsule surrounding pneumococcal cells has proven to be very effective in reducing pneumococcal disease since its advent in 2000.
 However, there are at least 100 different forms of capsule, or serotypes, based on antigen-antibody reaction.
 The current PCVs are only able to target some serotypes and the population overall is able to evolve to evade the vaccine.
 This creates an arms race between vaccine and pneumococcus.

-The Global Pneumococcal Sequencing (GPS) project, established in 2011, was set out to create a global picture of the pneumococcal evolution during the vaccine introductions using whole-genome sequencing.
+The Global Pneumococcal Sequencing (GPS) project, was set out to create a global picture of the pneumococcal evolution during the vaccine introductions using whole-genome sequencing.
 The information has enabled us to better understand how the pneumococcus makes its capsule and makes its escape, and improve the design of new vaccines.

 By the end of 2019, the GPS project sequenced >26,000 pneumococcal isolates from >50 countries, representing a global collaboration of almost 100 scientists from around the world.
 Like previous studies, we have seen that after the introduction of vaccines, pneumococci with vaccine serotypes were replaced by those with non-vaccine serotypes.
 But with large-scale genome data, we have gone beyond that, looking for the first time at all the strains circulating globally.

 The GPS project has made a major breakthrough in defining pneumococcal strains in high-resolution by taking genome-wide DNA variations into account (Gladstone and Lo et al 2019).
 This robust typing method is coupled with a coherent and dynamic naming system (GPSC) so as to enable joint efforts in tracking pneumococcal lineages across geographical regions and over time, especially before and after the roll-out of PCVs.